Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 850,106, 334,724 total housing units (homes and apartments), and a median house value of $153,801, Columbus real estate and house prices are near the national average for all cities and towns.
+With 860,090 people, 334,724 houses or apartments, and a median cost of homes of $156,451, Columbus real estate and house prices are near the national average for all cities and towns.

 Single-family detached homes are the single most common housing type in Columbus, accounting for 46.11% of the city's housing units.
 Other types of housing that are prevalent in Columbus include large apartment complexes or high rise apartments ( 29.94%), duplexes, homes converted to apartments or other small apartment buildings ( 13.12%), and a few row houses and other attached homes ( 9.95%).